Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 Further, there is no special requirement that dictates whether the frames or the plate will be erected first.
 For a discussion of various methods of metal boat construction, please see my article on Metal Boat Building Methods.

 The approach of using increased plate thickness in order to limit internal framing is sometimes referred to as the "Strongall" system, which a company in France claims to have "invented."
 This approach definitely saves labor (and therefore costs) and vastly improves hull fairness.
-Despite those advantages, increased plate thickness will ordinarily result in a heavier structure and a higher materials cost.
+Despite those advantages, increased plate thickness will certainly result in a heavier structure and a higher materials cost.

-This illustrates one of the biggest benefits of using the ABS rule, which is not a rigidly "prescribed" tabular rule (as is for example the Lloyds rule).
+This illustrates one of the biggest benefits of using the ABS rule, which is not a rigidly "prescribed" tabular rule (as is for example the British Lloyds rule).
 In other words, when using a "calculated" approach to boat structure as is inherent in the ABS rules, we have always had the option to freely vary the internal structure and plate thickness, for example to increase plate thickness in order to realize benefits in terms of simplicity of a boat's internal structure.

 Come to think of it, this was actually not "invented" in France after all… it is merely a practical approach to metal boat building!